NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

 **Supported operations**

--   `read` - Reads the MTU of the connected device
+-   `read` - Reads the MTU of the connected device.
 -   `write` - Writes the MTU of the connected device.
     - **Parameters**:
         - MTU - Integer in the range 23 to 276.